-Doug has been a freelance photographer for 17 years, which includes four newspapers, interning at the Maine Media Workshops, teaching film and digital photography on the grounds of UC Berkeley, earning an art degree from the University of South Florida and having imagery in public and private collections around the country.
-He has also volunteered to photograph with the American Red Cross.
+Doug has been a freelance photographer for 18 years.
+He has photographed for four newspapers, interned at the Maine Media Workshops, taught film and digital photography classes on the grounds of UC Berkeley, earned an art degree from the University of South Florida and has imagery in public and private collections around the United States.
+He has also volunteered as a photographer with the American Red Cross.